 Only mix the batter until you no longer see any flour.

 Alternate Wet And Dry Ingredients

-By following these 5 simple tips, you can whip up a bunch of moist and tender cupcakes or a cake every single time.
+By following these five simple tips, you can whip up a bunch of moist and tender yellow cupcakes every single time.